Azure/blackbelt-aks-hackfest/linux-container-workshop/README.md

 ## Overview

-This workshop will guide you through migrating an application from "on-premise" to container running in Azure Kubernetes Service.
+This workshop will guide you through migrating an application from "on-premise" to containers running in Azure Kubernetes Service.

 The labs are based upon a node.js application that allows for voting on the Justice League Superheroes.
 Data is stored in MongoDB.